lolml-gmbh/wise-statements/README.md

 ## Using the app

-Once the app is running in your browser, you must link it to your account:
+Once the app is running in your browser (see the Installation instructions below), you must link it to your account:

 1. On the left sidebar, enter your API token.
 2. Under "Upload private key file," click the "Browse files" button, and select your private key file.